rayocom/rayocom-website/README.md

-# Angany.ai Website
+# Rayocom Ai Website

-The official documentation and marketing website for Angany.ai - an AI-driven genetic telecom SaaS cloud-native platform.
+The official documentation and marketing website for Rayocom Ai - an AI-driven genetic telecom SaaS cloud-native platform.

 Built with [Docusaurus](https://docusaurus.io/) and featuring automatic OpenAPI documentation generation from our microservices.